Jaland/godot-lobby-frontend/README.md

 1. **Using Godot Native:** `godot --export "HTML5"`
     * Note: Make sure that you move the `override.cfg` file to the base folder if required

 > **Info:** Normally I would have the build done using `Gitlab Workflows` but doing it locally and pushing sidesteps versioning issues and just makes it simpler.
 Although does mean you will have to make sure you remember actually build your application before you push to the repo.
+Else you will end up deploying an older version of your app and being confused.

 ### Setting Up The  Github Repo